Emmet-Ledell/FocusFire/notes.md

 If something is locking th db and I can't find it do fuser *file* to find the process locking it run kill -9 *process number* to kll it

+Have a built in pomodoro work/relax cycle mode